 What we don’t: Average in terms of caloric density.

 Farm to Summit joins the ranks of gourmet backpacking meals, with a small assortment of vegetarian, vegan, and gluten-free entrées made in small batches with real food.
-As their name states, Farm to Summit sources many of their ingredients directly from farms, and focuses especially on “imperfect” produce: fruits and vegetables that are rejected by grocery stores due to deformities, scars, or being overly ripe (last year, 32% of the produce in Farm to Summit’s meals was imperfect and would have otherwise gone to waste).
+As their name states, Farm to Summit sources many of their ingredients directly from farms and focuses especially on “imperfect” produce: fruits and vegetables that are rejected by grocery stores due to deformities, scars, or being overly ripe (in 2022, 32% of the produce in Farm to Summit’s meals was imperfect and would have otherwise gone to waste).
 At the time of publishing, they offer nine unique entrées, ranging from Thai Red Curry to Garden Mac & Cheese.

 Farm to Summit meals are great for those who prioritize healthy eating and natural ingredients in the backcountry, but their veggie-forward menu might come up short for those wanting to pack in the calories.
-However, they’re nevertheless a great meatless option that’s priced a bit lower than much of the gourmet competition, and you can still get your protein with entrées like the Three Bean Chili (39g of protein).
-Finally, it’s also worth mentioning Farm to Summit’s powdered latte mixes—including Golden Milk Latte, Chili Mocha Latte, and Double Shot Latte—which come in single-serving packets and are a luxurious replacement for black coffee (just make sure you mix them really well—we’ve been turned off by powdered chunks).
+However, they’re nevertheless a great meatless option that’s priced a bit lower than much of the gourmet competition, and you can still get your protein with entrées like the Three Bean Chili & Cornbread (39g of protein).
+Finally, it’s also worth mentioning Farm to Summit’s powdered latte mixes—including the Golden Milk Latte, Whole Milk Latte, Chili Mocha Latte, and Double Shot Latte—which come in single-serving packets and are a luxurious replacement for black coffee (just make sure you mix them really well—we’ve been turned off by powdered chunks).

 See Farm to Summit Meals

-11. Stowaway Gourmet ($17 - $20)
+11. Stowaway Gourmet ($18 - $22)

 Stowaway Gourmet Bison Beer Black Bean Chili (backpacking meals)Cooking method: Pouch